yatsu/jaffle/docs/cookbook/tornado_spa.rst

 Web Development with Tornado and React
 ======================================

-Here is an example Jaffle setup for the web development which uses Tornado_ and React_ to build the back-end API and the front-end web interface respectively.
+This is an example Jaffle configuration for the web development which uses Tornado_ and React_ to build the back-end API and the front-end web interface respectively.

 It does: